-Figure 3 plots the number of deaths against the running variable for each period separately.
-Consistent with the formal estimation, we see an upward jump at the threshold at the beginning of the first wave that turns into a downward jump at the end of the period of analysis.
+Figure 2 plots the number of deaths against the running variable for each period separately.
+Each dot represents the average value of the outcome within a given bin of the running variable, and each bin contains approximately 25 municipalities.
+Consistent with the formal estimation, we see an upward jump at the threshold at the beginning of the first wave that turns into a downward jump later in the year.